 Additional focus on your work is available in individual one-hour conferences on up to 10 pages of poetry.
 Conference Faculty: Lorna Knowles Blake, Sally Bliumis-Dunn, Nickole Brown, Jessica Jacobs, and Angela Narciso Torres.
-Applicants may request a conference with their application or by direct conference application on Submittable.
+Applicants may request a conference with their workshop application or by a conference-only application on Submittable.

 Conferences are available to accepted participants and auditors with their application, but also to the general public via Submittable.